cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 }
 ```

-* Here too there is some error handling.
+* `handleEventReject` keeps the game information in the `db`.
+This is a debatable choice, but helps the `patch` function identify old games that once existed as opposed to games that never existed.
-* It keeps the game information in the `db`.
-This is a debatable choice.
-To the defence of this choice, it helps the `patch` function identify old games that once existed as opposed to games that never existed.
+* There is additional error handling.

 ## Handle one play event

-Not all play events are equal.
-You are only interested when there is a winner.
-Before that, no need to take any action.
+Not all play events are equal. `handleEventPlay` is only interested when there is a winner.
+Until then, there is no need to take any action.

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/b030b2f/src/server/indexer.ts#L174-L189]
 const handleEventPlay = async (event: StringEvent): Promise<void> => {